abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

     options: mode=max
 ```

-Finally, we adjusted healthcheck config with custom path, port
+Finally, we adjusted the health check configuration with custom path, port, and attempt settings:
-and attempts settings:

 ```yaml
 healthcheck: